 Geography and demographics

-provides the country with financial assistance, and in exchange has complete responsibility and authority over its security and defence.
+An independent country, RMI is in a Compact of Free Association with the US.
+This means that the US provides the country with financial assistance, and in exchange has complete responsibility and authority over its security and defence.
 RMI is a democratic nation, with a president and members of parliament elected every four years by universal suffrage.

 The RMI’s Compact of Free Association with the US is the primary contributor to its economy.
 Other than this, the principal employers in the Marshall Islands are the government and the commercial and retail sectors.
 Domestic production is also on the rise, for instance in the areas of fisheries, handicrafts and subsistence agriculture.
 The US Dollar is used as the currency.

 Due to its thousands of islands and abundance of coral, RMI is an ideal travel spot.
 Principal tourist activities include diving, snorkelling, swimming and fishing.
-Sailing in particular is widely practised, and is the primary method of transport between the islands.
+Sailing, in particular, is widely practised and is the primary method of transport between the islands.

 WHO Country Cooperation Strategy 2018-2022: Marshall Islands

 Human resources for health (HRH) country profile

 National immunization data – EPI summaries by country

 Message from the Global Network Secretar...13 Mar, 2018

 We are delighted to invite you to join us for the 12th Biennial Conference and Meetings.
 This important event brings ......

 Pacific Open Learning Health Net sponsorship is available to regional registered nurses enrolling in English for Academic Purposes, Basic Computer ......